 Business Communication: Wine Symposium of the Finger Lakes (2015)

 Being invited to both write for and attend this major wine event was a double-treat.
 Though the Wine Symposium of the Finger Lakes took place only twice, this weekend of food, wine tasting, and education attracted wine industry professionals and enthusiasts from around the world.
 I contributed to the writing and editing for the website and print collateral.
 One important element of the project was the event program, a booklet that would go into the hands of every attendee.
 My favorite part of the program was researching the event venues and composing new content to describe them -- all historic spaces located around the City of Geneva, New York.

 Business Communication: ARC Life newsletter (2018)

 Over the six and a half years that I wrote more than two dozen issues of Ontario ARC's seasonal newsletter, this issue is my favorite.
 The purpose of the newsletter is to inform families, donor, sponsors, and other stakeholders about the service agency's activities, and we did so with intention to frame that information around success stories.
-That's not easy when you have a lot of information to convey in a limited space; the trick is accomplishing the task while telling an engaging story.
+That's not easy when you have a lot of information to convey in a limited space; the trick is in accomplishing that task while telling an engaging story.
 The 2018 Q2 issue was synergistic.
-Both my liaison at the agency and myself were so gratified at how beautifully and thoroughly that task was accomplished in this issue.
+My liaison at the agency and I were so gratified at how beautifully and seamlessly that task was accomplished in this issue.
 In telling the success stories of three individuals, we told the story of how Ontario ARC transforms lives.